Sabri Lamouchi: International career

 Sabri Lamouchi holds Tunisian and French nationalities by birth since he was born in France before 1994 to parents born in French protectorate of Tunisia before its independence.
-In 1994, he refused to play with the Tunisian national team.
-He then was capped with the French A' team.

 Lamouchi was capped 12 times and scored one goal for the France national team.
 He made his debut in 1996 and was a member of the French European Championship squad the same year.
 He was in France's 28 men-preliminary squad for the 1998 FIFA World Cup on home soil.
 However he was one of the six players axed by head coach Aimé Jacquet just before the tournament began.
 The team went on to win the tournament.

 Managerial career

 Ivory Coast

 In May 2012, he became manager of the Ivory Coast national team, his first managerial position.
 The Elephants qualified for the 2014 FIFA World Cup, ranked 23rd at the time – highest ranked in Africa – and started their group play with a 2–1 victory over Japan.
 That was followed by a 2–1 loss to group favourite Colombia.
 On his last game as Ivory Coast's manager, he and his team lost 2–1 against Greece and they were eliminated from the FIFA World Cup.
 The team featured stars such as Yaya Touré, Gervinho, Wilfried Bony and Didier Drogba.
 Lamouchi resigned from the position following Les Elephants' exit from the competition.